 These were early lessons.
-I’ll be honest, they’ve come back around a few rimes in my career, and I wasn’t as hard-boiled as I should have been.
+I’ll be honest, they’ve come back around a few times in my career, and I wasn’t as hard-boiled as I should have been.
 I still believe in trust.
 At least, I like to think I do.

 We get excited about the prospect of working in a certain arena.
 We are confident that we are the best there is at what we do, and we will drive high level results.
 We see exactly where our skills come into play.
 Let’s be honest, we also see a nice payday.
 That’s not about being greedy.
 That’s about being a realist.
 Last time I checked, the power company and my mortgage lender doesn’t give one single damn about where the money comes from, and they sure as Hell aren’t about to give anyone a break if they’ve been had by professional con artists.

 However, the greater issue here that I and so many others are guilty of is, we trust far too much.
 We want to take in the positive side of human nature at the beginning of every meeting.
-With the think tank, I was convinced the person in charge was honorable and wanted m help.
-With the doctor, same thing.
+With the think tank, I was convinced the person in charge was honorable and wanted my help.
+With the potential, same thing.
 I trusted both individuals, and I was wrong.